ntozubod/inr-1987/redux/README.md

-# inr-1987
+# INR redux

-A prototype FST toolkit developed between 1983-1987 at University of Waterloo
+This is rebuild of ginr from its origins at in the 1980s at the University of Waterloo.
+The goal is to build solid foundation for future work.